Valyay/example-landing/src/content/news/tech-trends-2025/article.md

 ---
 title: "Tech Trends in 2025"
 date: "2025-01-02"
+description: "An overview of the key technology trends to watch in 2025, including AI-driven development, edge computing, and WebAssembly."
 ---

 As we step into 2025, here are the key tech trends to watch: